 In Getsitecontrol, you can add a second page to the form and display it once customers hit the Submit button.
 It is called a form submission success message, and it’s perfect for providing additional information on the expected response time.

-When you open the widget for editing, use the “+” icon available in the list of pages to create an additional one.
-Then either leave the default message or type your text.
+When you open the widget for editing, use the “+” icon available in the list of pages in the bottom right corner to create an additional one.

 3. Make your form mobile-friendly

 Bear in mind that both versions of the widget will contain the copy you’ve typed.
-However, it’s possible to customize the design elements to ensure a great mobile experience for your customers.
-For instance, you may want to remove the image from the mobile version, shorten the call-to-action phrase placed on the button, and so on.
+However, it’s possible to replace or remove the image and change the size and the spacing of the form.

 4. Get notified about new submissions